arnaud-jamin/Cog/README.md

 ## ImGui Windows

-Most windows display their contents based on a selected actor.
-The selector actor can be chosen using the selection window or widget.
+- Most windows display their contents based on a selected actor.
+- The selector actor can be chosen using the selection window or widget.
+- A window help is displayed when the mouse over the window title bar.
+This behavior can be disabled in the Window menu.
+- Window Layouts can be saved/loaded.
+- Windows save their own settings in a Cog.ini file to maintain the state between multiple sessions.

 ### Abilities
 Displays the gameplay abilities of the selected actor.